puppetlabs/puppet-docs/source/puppet/2.7/reference/lang_classes.markdown

 ### Declaring a Class With `include`

-Declaring a class adds all of the code it contains to the catalog. `include` is a [function][] that declares classes.
+Declaring a class adds all of the code it contains to the catalog.
+Classes can be declared with the `include` function [function][].

 {% highlight ruby %}
     # Declaring a class with include
     include base::linux
 {% endhighlight %}

-You can safely use `include` multiple times on the same class, and it will only be declared once:
+You can safely use `include` multiple times on the same class and it will only be declared once:

 {% highlight ruby %}
     include base::linux
     include base::linux # Has no additional effect
 {% endhighlight %}

-`include` can accept a single class name, a comma-separated list of class names, or an array of class names:
+The `include` function can accept a single class name, a comma-separated list of class names, or an array of class names:

 {% highlight ruby %}
     $my_classes = ['base::linux', 'apache']